svmiller/svmiller.github.io/_posts/2024-10-11-absolute-gains-relative-gains-ir-theory.md

 Ignore for the moment that Powell (1991, 1310) contends that any use of the prisoner's dilemma in which an actor can be eliminated is no longer a prisoner's dilemma.
 That misapplication of a simple model and misinterpretation of its parameters are important details, but we're always going to talk past one another.
 Why are we having this debate, then?
 It's no longer a debate about empirics, which can be resolved.
-It's a debate about what we assume states do, and we're not going to resolve that anymore than we'd resolve a debate about the perspectives we have toward the world.^[seealso]
+It's a debate about what we assume states do, and we're not going to resolve that anymore than we'd resolve a debate about the perspectives we have toward the world.[^seealso]

 [^seealso]: I have a previous blog posts that talks to students about [perspectives as a kind of proto-theory](http://svmiller.com/blog/2024/05/assorted-tips-for-student-theses/#pickatheory).
 The language would dove-tail with Wagner's (2007, 42) dismissal of this debate that an empirical test of an "approach" is not possible.